 Just a word on warning 1000 odd kms is a lot of driving make sure you take lots of breaks and stick to the speed limit as there are speed traps all along the way.

 We did all our booking through www.wotif.com and got great deals. over 8 years ago

 There are some stunning places to stay between Melbourne to Sydney - particularly if you are taking the (longer) coastal route and want to stay off the beaten track.
 If you are doing it on a budget and don't mind camping, my personal favourites are Cape Conran Cabins (http://www.conran.net.au/) - on the Victorian side, Mimosa Rocks National Park, Murramarang National Park (Depot Beach cabins and campsites are great - particularly if you enjoy camping with kangaroos!) and my all-time favourite Booderee National Park in Jervis Bay.
 The sand is the whitest and squeakiest in the world... really! over 8 years ago

 The dog on the tuckerbox rules!
 Ha ha ha...
 Yes it is quite crappy but funny.
 If your swinging by Gundagai though go into town instead of detouring.
 I dont know if it still exists but there is a place called the Niagra cafe in Gundagai.
 Its seriously a cafe straight out of the 50's, not that its trying to be that way, it just hasnt been upgraded since then.
 After the dog on the tuckerbox and a "coffee with milk" from the Niagra cafe you wont be able to handle Sydney. over 8 years ago

 Well, the dog on the tucker box is just that - a dog on a tucker box.
 Go there if you're in the area, but don't come with any grand expectations because they'll be met with nothing more than a metallic life-sized dog on a tucker box, as advertised :)

-I'll have to check out that Niagra cafe sometime - sounds interesting. about 8 years ago
+I'll have to check out that Niagra cafe sometime - sounds interesting. over 8 years ago